JohnUrban/poreminion/README.md

     kmerdiff            Get fold-enrichment values of kmers in reads vs reference. winner              Get the longest read from a set of FAST5 files.
-                        Similar to poretools winner, only allows type=each and offers a details only option.
+                        Similar to poretools winner, only allows type=each and offers a details only option. seqlen              Get sequence lengths from set of FAST5 files.
+                        By default it will attempt to give read lengths for template, complement, and 2d.
+                        Use optional flags to exclude any of these read types.

 Requirements